(revised January 3, 2018)

 Palestine –- suspends construction of homes for Palestinians in the region of Jerusalem.

-Israel – suspends construction of homes for Israeli settlers in the West Bank or East Jerusalem.
+Israel – suspends construction of homes for Israeli settlers in the West Bank and East Jerusalem.

 Palestine -- releases all Israeli prisoners it holds.